Engineering (Course 1-ENG)

 2

 In order to reach the 180 units beyond the GIRs required, students may need to take more than 48 units of Restricted and/or Unrestricted Electives.
+See the catalog for a list of CEE subjects.
 Direct requests for more information to cee-apo@mit.edu.